 For example, if the absolute path of the file to be collected is

-/cls/logs/access.log, the directory prefix entered by the collection path is
+/cls/logs/access.log, then the directory prefix entered for the collection path should be

-When you select the pre-created server group to bind the current log topic with the server group, LogListener monitors the log files on the collection server group according to the configured rules.
-You may bind a log topic to multiple server groups, but report a log file to only one log topic.
+Select an existing machine group, and associate it with the current log topic.
+Then, LogListener will monitor the log files in this machine group according to the rules you set.
+You may bind a log topic to multiple machine groups, but a log file will only be collected into one log topic.

 Tue Jan 22 14:49:45 2019;download;success;194;a31f28ad59434528660c9076517dc23b

 Separatorfor the Extraction Mode, and

 a31f28ad59434528660c9076517dc23b.
 The keys defined for these 5 fields are

 hashcoderespectively.
 LogListener will then use this defined structure to collect data.